ElviraMingazova/Advanced-random-IR/README.md

 Start 06.03.17

 #### getRegion.ipynb
-In this file you will find a step by step description of the model Zero for the random integration sites generator
+In this file you will find a step by step description of the model Zero for the random integration regions generator